emqx/emqx-docs/en_US/getting-started/getting-started.md

 Deploy all infrastructure including EMQX Enterprise clusters on the mainstream public cloud with one click through Terraform.

-The fastest way to deploy EMQX Enterprise clusters on the public cloud
+The fastest way to deploy EMQX Enterprise clusters on the public cloud.

 - [Deploy on AWS](https://github.com/emqx/tf-aws)
 - [Deploy on Alibaba Cloud](https://github.com/emqx/tf-alicloud)